tenstorrent/SweRV-ISS/README.md

 # Memory Consistency Checks

-When run in server or interactive modes, Whisper will check the RISCV weak memory ordering rules (also known as preserved program order rules).
+When run in server or interactive modes, Whisper will check the RISCV weak memory ordering rules also known as preserved program order (PPO) rules.
 This feature is enabled by setting the "enable_memory_consitency" to "true" in the configuration file or by using "--mcm" on the command line.
+Detailed inforation about the PPO rules can be found in chapter 17 of the the [RISCV unprivileged specs.](https://github.com/riscv/riscv-isa-manual/releases/download/draft-20221206-b7080e0/riscv-spec.pdf)

 Whisper expects to be notified about read and write operations and it expects such operations to be associated with time stamps.
 Each memory instruction (load/store/amo) is associated with one or more memory read/write operation.
 A memory operation may occur before/after the corresponding instruction is retired.
 Memory operations from two different instructions may occur in a global memory order that is different than the program order of those instructions.

 A read operation has an instruction tag, an address, a size, a data value, and an indication of whether or not the data was forwarded from